laminlabs/lamin-usecases/docs/public-ontologies.md

 # Access public ontologies

-Here we show how to access public knowledge in the form of public ontologies using Bionty with lamindb.
+Here we show how to access public biological ontologies using lamindb.

 ```{toctree}
 :maxdepth: 1